doubleunion/arooo/README.md

 ## Welcome :rocket::rocket::rocket:✨✨

-This is a membership application app written by members of [Double Union](http://doubleunion.org/), a feminist hacker/makerspace for women in San Francisco.
+This is a membership application app written by members of [Double Union](http://doubleunion.org/), a feminist hacker/makerspace for nonbinary people and women in San Francisco.

 This app is named after a famous Virginia Woolf essay, A Room of One's Own.
 You can learn more about it [on Wikipedia](http://en.wikipedia.org/wiki/A_Room_of_One's_Own)!